SeepG/ticket-viewer/README.md

 ### Testing process
 - Tried Mocha and Chai earlier.
 Didn't get them to work so moved instead to Jest unit testing.
 Also, Axios mock adapter was used for testing.

-# To run tests: npm test

 - Upgraded Babel 6 to 7.
 Added Jest dependencies.
-- Set up test requirements.Wrote Happy Path test cases for user stories
+- Set up test requirements.Wrote Happy Path test cases for user stories.

+# To run tests
+`npm test`

 Happy Path tests
 Test case 1: Show all tickets from the User account.